Advanced Excel Timesheet

 Hardware and Software

 The user needs Microsoft Excel to operate the workbook.
-Google Sheets will also suffice if you can live with minor formatting flaws.
+Alternatively, you may use the online Google Sheets editor.
 We have built the timesheet in the latest Excel version, with back-compatibility to Excel 2010.

 To edit the timesheet, you may use any device—a Windows PC or a MacBook with either the Excel program or the Google Sheets web editor, or a tablet or phone via the Excel app or the Google Sheets app.